- Bold predictions for self-driving car technology claimed that vehicles would be available for sale by 2020.

 Appledystopia took a different view.
 The media hyped self-driving cars, and I called this correctly.
 The notion that Apple would have a self-driving car for sale by 2020 was ludicrous.
 The company can’t even create a product to replace the iPhone, which is rapidly losing demand.

 Apart from a few human-supervised autonomous trucks, self-driving cars are not yet a reality.
-The technology will arrive; however, such complex technology takes years to develop and perhaps longer to prove its safety and efficacy.
+The technology will arrive; however, such complex systems take years to develop and perhaps longer to prove safety and efficacy.
 The greater question is: did tech journalists misinform the public for the sake of clickbait or to boost tech stocks?

 Self-Driving Car Articles As Clickbait

 Around the early spring of 2015, tech publishers put out a trove of articles celebrating self-driving cars.
 The articles, written by “journalists” who have never worked in tech, offered optimistic visions of the future.
 Self-driving cars would be on the road by 2020.
 Apple was even working on their own vehicle that would ship in 2020.
-It’s early November 2020, I live in the Silicon Valley, and I still have yet to see a self-driving car on the road.
+It’s now mid-March 2023, I live in Silicon Valley, and I still have yet to see a self-driving car on the road.

 Tech publications are known for exaggerating reality for the sake of readership.
 The more outrageous the claims, the more eyeballs they receive.
 As more tech companies wrote about self-driving cars, public interest increased.
 Addressing trending news, publishers created more content about autonomous vehicles.
 The feedback loop continued until people became bored, eventually fizzling out.